With the Table du Temps Jadis discover

 Meals with lords during the Middle Ages were punctuated by several courses (between 1 and 8).

-The feast continues with roast meats accompanied by various sauces, often thickened with bread crumbs or egg yolk, but without fat.
+The feast continues with roast meats accompanied by various sauces, often thickened with breadcrumbs or egg yolk, but without fat.

 Finally, to finish the meal, the guests go to another room to freshen their breath with sugared almonds, spices and candied fruits generously offered by the host.
-This tradition is known as “ bowing . ” It is the time of Hypocras , a drink, very widespread , seed of paradise, nutmeg and galangal).
-Sweet hypocras is reserved for aristocrats, while the honey version is intended for the people, because in the Middle Ages, sugar was seen as a luxury product, classified in the category of spices.
+This tradition is known as " boute -hors " .
+This is the time for Hypocras , a drink, very widespread in the Middle Ages, made with wine, sugar or honey and spices (cinnamon, ginger, grains of paradise, nutmeg and galangal). hypocras is reserved for aristocrats, while the honey version is intended for the common people, because in the Middle Ages, sugar was perceived as a luxury product, classified as a spice.

 Renaissance cuisine, food revolution and culinary inventiveness are underway